Medical Forensic Examination

 Will I be charged for the Medical Forensic Examination?

 The Medical Forensic Examination described above is FREE.

-If you filed a police report, the SATC crisis counselor will tell you about seeking assistance through the State of Hawaii Crime Victim Compensation Commission (CVCC).
+If you filed a police report the SATC crisis worker will tell you about seeking assistance through the State of Hawaii Crime Victim Compensation Commission (CVCC).
 You can also call 808-587-1143 directly for information on victim compensation.
 The CVCC may have financial assistance for those without insurance or for the out-of-pocket expenses for the insured.

 If you do not have insurance and did not file a police report, the hospital social worker may be able to help you figure out available options for help.